TheGodPancake/PhoneBooth-PrivacyPolicy/README.md

 Compliance with Discord's Terms: To ensure that all users are complying with Discord’s Terms of Service and the guidelines established by the PhoneBooth team.
 3. Data Retention

-We retain user data only for as long as necessary to provide the service and comply with applicable legal requirements.
-If you choose to stop using the PhoneBooth bot, your data will be deleted upon request.
+We do not store user data, it is only temporarily collected to provide the service and comply with applicable legal requirements.

 4. Data Security

 We take the security of your data seriously.
 We implement appropriate technical and organizational measures to protect your data from unauthorized access, alteration, or destruction.
-However, please note that no method of transmission over the internet is 100% secure.

 5. Third-Party Links